edwardwawrzynek/scp/isa.md

 * `b/w` - width of the value.
 0=word, 1=byte

 ### PC Relative Instructions
 All instructions that deal with immediate addresses are pc-relative.
-Pointer loads are not pc relative - real adresses for initilizing pointers should be loaded with `ld.r.
+Pointer loads are not pc relative - real adresses for initilizing pointers should be loaded with `ld.r.ra`.

+PC relative addresses are found by taking the address of (inst_addr + mem_addr + 2), where instr_addr is the address where the first word of the instruction is written, and mem_addr is the pc-relative addr.
+The +2 is because the pc will already be incremented past the instruction by the time it executes.

 ### Opcode Encodings
 Instr | opocde